nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 kubectl cp /tmp/keys/ca.cert nuodb/admin-nuodb-cluster0-0:/tmp/ca.cert
 ```

+Since the new key pair certificates must be verified using a new CA certificate, existing processes must have the new trusted certificate propagated to their truststores before the new key pair certificates can be introduced.
 Add the new CA certificate to the truststore of all admin and database processes:

 ```bash